parcefal99/flood-prediction/README.md

 ### Data Availability

+#### Licensing and Use

+* The **processed dataset** released here is available under a **CC BY 4.0 license**, allowing reuse for research, educational, and non-commercial purposes with proper attribution.
+* **Raw data from KazHydroMet** (national hydrometeorological agency) cannot be redistributed due to licensing restrictions.
+Users wishing to access the original raw data should consult the KazHydroMet portal ([http://www.kazhydromet.kz/](http://www.kazhydromet.kz/)) and follow their data access procedures.

+#### Attribution

+* When using this dataset, users should **cite both sources** if applicable:

+  1. The **processed dataset** from this repository
+  2. The **original KazHydroMet data**, if incorporated in analyses

+#### Reproducibility

+* The repository includes **preprocessing scripts** that document how raw and global datasets were transformed into ML-ready inputs.
+* Researchers with access to the original KazHydroMet data can **reproduce the processed dataset** by following these scripts.
+* Global data sources (e.g., satellite or reanalysis products) are fully open-access and referenced in the scripts and documentation.

 Notebook [plot_data_discharge.ipynb](./dataset/plot_data_discharge.ipynb) can be used to draw the streamflow data availability of all the specified basins in the dataset.